Data Drags Stocks In Divergent Directions - UrduPoint

 Data Drags Stocks In Divergent Directions

-European stock markets climbed Wednesday but Wall Street slid as investors contemplated how economic data will impact future interest rate hikes
+European stock markets climbed Wednesday, with London's FTSE 100 index popping above 8,000 points for the first time, but Wall Street mostly slid as investors contemplated how economic data will impact future interest rate hikes

-London, (UrduPoint / Pakistan Point News - 15th Feb, 2023 ):European stock markets climbed Wednesday but Wall Street slid as investors contemplated how economic data will impact future interest rate hikes.
+London, (UrduPoint / Pakistan Point News - 16th Feb, 2023 ):European stock markets climbed Wednesday, with London's FTSE 100 index popping above 8,000 points for the first time, but Wall Street mostly slid as investors contemplated how economic data will impact future interest rate hikes.

 The dollar jumped on reinforced expectations of more rises to US interest rates as the pace of the drop in price rises was less than hoped and retail sales data showed the world's biggest economy remains robust.

-Analysts said a bigger-than-expected drop in UK inflation could see the Bank of England pause its rate-tightening cycle.
+Analysts said a bigger-than-expected fall in UK inflation could see the Bank of England pause its rate-tightening cycle, which helped push the pound 1.5 percent lower against the dollar to under $1.20.

 "After a US inflation number which proved a mild disappointment to the market..., the UK's own inflation reading came in lower than expected," noted AJ Bell investment director Russ Mould.